pjscruggs/slogcp/README.md

 )

 func main() {
-	// Create a logger with default settings logger, err := slogcp.New()
+	// Create a logger with default settings (logs go to stdout everywhere, including GCP) logger, err := slogcp.New()
 	if err != nil {
 		log.Fatalf("Failed to create logger: %v", err)